Last updated on May 13th, 2023.

 |Facilities:||Toilets in the car park.|

-1: There aren’t many first-rate beaches in this part of Scotland, so if it’s a sunny day and you’re looking for a beach day the Silver Sands of Morar are the best option.
+1: There aren’t many beaches in this part of Scotland, so if it’s a sunny day and you’re looking for a day out, the Silver Sands of Morar beach is a good option.

 These beaches are some of the nicest on the west coast, with fine, golden sand that is very clean and sea that is entirely unpolluted.